RMangel-VRT/HPCRM/replit.md

 The backend is built with Express.js and TypeScript.
 Authentication uses Passport.js with session-based management, storing sessions in PostgreSQL.
 It supports multi-tenancy with `activeCompanyId`, `activeRole`, and `isSuperAdminBool` in the session context.
 There are four company-specific roles (admin, office, ops, viewer) and a system-wide super admin role.
 The API is RESTful, uses JSON, requires authentication for most routes, and includes comprehensive error handling.

 ### Data Storage
 The system uses PostgreSQL (Neon serverless) with Drizzle ORM for type-safe queries.
-The schema is designed for multi-tenancy, including `Companies`, `Company_users` (junction table for user-company memberships with roles), `Users`, `Customers` (formerly properties), `Contacts`, and `Settings` tables.
+The schema is designed for multi-tenancy, including `Companies`, `Company_users` (junction table for user-company memberships with roles), `Users`, `Customers` (formerly properties), `Contacts`, `Contracts`, `Contract_documents`, and `Settings` tables.
 UUIDs are used for primary keys, and foreign key constraints ensure referential integrity.
 Drizzle Kit is used for schema migrations, with the schema defined in `shared/schema.ts` for type sharing.

+### Object Storage
+The system uses Replit's built-in object storage (Google Cloud Storage backend) for storing contract PDF documents.
+Key features:
+- **Company-scoped ACL:** Documents are protected with access control lists that verify company membership via the `Company_users` junction table
+- **Private visibility:** All documents use "private" visibility with company-specific access rules
+- **Direct uploads:** Client-side direct uploads using presigned URLs (15-minute TTL)
+- **Normalized paths:** Object paths stored as `/objects/uploads/{uuid}` in database
+- **ACL enforcement:** `CompanyMemberAccessGroup` class verifies user membership before granting access

 ## External Dependencies